Five-year-old’s rare cancer mistaken for growing pains

 As she approaches the completion of her second round of chemotherapy, Aubrey is eagerly anticipating a gradual return to the classroom and reuniting with her friends.

-“I wouldn’t be here if it wasn’t for GOSH… and Aubrey wouldn’t be here without GOSH,” Ms Shipp told PA Real Life.
+“I wouldn’t be here if it wasn’t for GOSH… and Aubrey wouldn’t be here without GOSH,” Ms Shipp said.

 “There’s no way she would have been able to survive without every single team working together – Broomfield’s prompt diagnosis and then GOSH supplying all the treatments she needed.